 For comparative purposes, the study calculates the base LCOE as at May 2016 using the same methodology and general assumptions at the 2013 Draft IRP Update Report, but updating the initial overnight capital cost, and taking into account three years of inflation and significant variation in the rate-of-exchange.

 The base LCOE is then recalculated under various alternative assumptions, and the results tabulated to enable readers to easily determine the LCOE of the proposed new-nuclear build resulting from a range of alternative and perhaps more realistic assumptions (see below).
+The tables also indicate the sensitivity of the LCOE calculated to the various key assumptions.

 Discussion on the assumptions used in the calculation of LCOE and their validity